python-summit/python-summit.github.io/content/pages/cfh.rst

 We try to keep the list of our sponsors exclusive, because no-one remembers one company out of a hundred.
-So if you are interested, act fast as the spots on our sponsorship plans won't be available for long:
+So if you are interested, act fast as the spots on our sponsorship plans won't be available for long.

+If you are interested, contact us at `info@python-summit.ch
+<mailto:info@python-summit.ch?subject=Sponsorship%20Request>`__ if you're
+interested.

 Platinum Sponsor (2000 CHF)
 ---------------------------